hharnisc/ot-p2p-model/README.md

 #### broadcast

-Emitted whenever local insert or delete commands have been completed, commands are converted to remote
+Emitted whenever local insert or delete commands have been applied, returns a revision and the op applied